EricwentwithCyber/Azure-SIEM-Lab/README.md

 ## Introduction

-In this project,  I developed a compact honeynet within Azure and integrated log sources from a variety of resources into a Log Analytics workspace.
+In this project,  I developed a compact honeynet within Azure and integrated log sources from a variety of resources into a Log Analytics Workspace.
 This setup is utilized by Microsoft Sentinel to construct attack maps, initiate alerts, and generate incidents.
 Initially, I recorded security metrics in an unsecured environment for a 24-hour period.
 Following this, I implemented several security measures to fortify the environment and then monitored the same metrics for another 24 hours.
 The outcomes are presented below.
 The key metrics that I will be showcasing include:

 - SecurityEvent: Capturing Windows Event Logs
 - Syslog: Documenting Linux Event Logs